Rage against the technical-debt

 I just picked what seems to be a general team composition, but this might differ depending on the setup you work at.

-Although we are all equally responsible we might find different ways to see this depending on the role.
+Although we are all equally responsible we might find different ways to see this depending on our roles.

 Product Managers and Product Owners From the team and from the product perspective, based on the feedback from the engineers understand how pure technical tasks can influence and impact the roadmap and the upcoming features.

-Managers Understand the reasons, and support the team's members, and make sure there's time allocated to deal with these problems.
+Managers Understand the reasons support the team's members, and make sure there's time allocated to deal with these problems.

-Engineers Share feedback constantly about limitations, concerns, and be clear when a rushed decision has been made.
+Engineers Share feedback constantly about limitations, and concerns, and be clear when a rushed decision has been made.
 Be transparent when it is known that it will have future implications.
-And last, be alert when the roadmap is presented if any known issues can be a dependency of its progress.
+And last, be alert when the roadmap is presented if any known issues can be dependent on its progress.